 The above picture shows the moving platform section at Wood Lane.
 My 2004 photo would have been taken from a point just behind the rear of this Central London Railway carriage.

 Peering over a wall trains could be seen heading south.
 The loop joined at left.
 Compare with that below.

 The wall has gone and the southbound Central Line trains now run beneath this pavement.

 The Wood Lane station scene today with the Dimco buildings at extreme left.
-The advert and green foliage straight ahead hides a ventilation shaft – once the site of the station’s buildings.
+The advert and green foliage straight ahead hides a ventilation shaft – once the site of Wood Lane’s station buildings.

 A quite rough superimposition over the present scene at Wood Lane (Ariel Way) showing the approximate layout of the tracks.
 The new below ground White City train depot extends across the centre of the picture.

-These various works, confusing as they may be, forced the Central London Railway to adopt the rare British practice of right hand running as far as Wormwood Scrubs prison.
+These various works, confusing as they may be, forced the Central London Railway to adopt the rare British practice of right hand running.

 The White City approach tracks in 2004.
 The centre tracks once led to the old depot and have now been removed.

 Compare the above view with that below taken in April 2017.
-The centre tracks to the old depot have been replaced by a connection below the new Wood Lane station’s ticket hall to the new depot underneath the Westfield bus station.
+The old depot tracks are replaced by a direct connection to the new depot underneath the Westfield bus station.